carmine560/submit-urls/README.md

 ### Common Options ###

-The option `-n` is dry run; the script retrieves the sitemap and shows newer entries <!-- than the last submission --> but does not submit them.
-The option `-s` is silent; the script does not show any output but still show an error message of curl.
+The option `-n` is dry run; the script retrieves the sitemap and shows newer entries but does not submit them.
+The option `-s` is silent;
+the script does not show any output but still show an error message of curl.

 ## License ##